crowdsecurity/cs-standalone-php-bouncer/docs/USER_GUIDE.md

   - `Live mode` or `Stream mode`
   - API key or TLS authentication
   - AppSec remediation support (only with API key authentication)

-- Support IpV4 and Ipv6 (Ipv6 range decisions are yet only supported in `Live mode`)
+- Handle different tasks:
+  - Clear or prune cache
+  - Refresh decisions
+  - Push usage metrics

 - Large PHP matrix compatibility: from 7.2 to 8.4
 - Built-in support for the most known cache systems Redis, Memcached and PhpFiles
-  - Clear, prune and refresh the bouncer cache

-- Cap remediation level (ex: for sensitives websites: ban will be capped to captcha)
+- Support IpV4 and Ipv6 (Ipv6 range decisions are yet only supported in `Live mode`)

 ## Usage